Catchment area data: What is it and how to use it

 Build a catchment map by:

-1) Identifying the location of your store or business.
+1. Identifying the point of interest — for instance, the location of your store or business.

-2) Determining the catchment area using mobility data to understand the origin destinations of your customers.
+2. Determining the catchment area using mobility data to understand the origins and destinations of your customers.

 Summary

 Catchment areas are determined using a variety of techniques.
-The most comprehensive and flexible of these incorporate location data and human mobility data to provide a greater than two dimensional model of actual human movement patterns.
+The most comprehensive and flexible of these incorporate location data and human mobility data to provide a model of actual human movement patterns.
 Want to learn more?
 Book a meeting today!

 Resources